wad2-2018-lab10-teamB/tragicreviews/README.md

 # TragicReviews
 WAD2 project

+**The master branch represents all changes up to and including the day of the deadline, Wednesday 28 March 2018.
+After this date the branch was protected, meaning all future pushes must be through an approved pull request.**

 ## Environment Requiments
 Python 3.6 or later is __required__ for the web application to run.
 Earlier 3.x versions will not work and will result in syntax errors.
 The version of Python used in the labs satisfies this requirement.